 The Allan Percival Smith Memorial Bursary Fund

 Allan Percival Smith was the beloved husband and best friend of Clare Smith.
-She and her family wish to honour his memory by establishing a permanent endowment fund in order to provide one or more bursaries to be awarded annually to graduates from Rothesay High School who are pursuing post-secondary education in the field of engineering.
+She and her family wish to honour his memory by establishing a permanent endowment in order to provide one or more bursaries to be awarded annually to graduates from Rothesay High School who are pursuing post-secondary education in the field of engineering.

 Allan grew up on the Clark Road in the town of Fairvale/Rothesay where he formed many lifelong and lasting friendships.
 He attended NBCC and began his Civil Engineering Career as a Technologist in 1974.
 He joined the City of Saint John Municipal Operations in 1989 and worked there until retirement.